Layr-Labs/eigenda-operator-setup/holesky/README.md

 For users with private IP, you may need to perform port forwarding to open the dispersal ports.
 Refer to retrieval setup for more details.

 ### Opt-in into EigenDA
-This command also downloads the latest SRS points (~8 GB) if they don't exist and can take upto 10 minutes to complete for the first time based on your network speed.
+Execute the following command to opt-in EigenDA:
 ```bash
 ./run.sh opt-in
 ```
-It will use the `NODE_HOSTNAME` from [.env](./.env.example) as your current IP.
+You will need to specify the paramters in [.env](./.env.example) regarding:
+* `NODE_QUORUM_ID_LIST`: The quorums you are going to opt-in.
+It's required that you haven't already registered in any of the supplied quorums in this parameter.
+* `NODE_HOSTNAME`: The current IP of the node.
+The IP is required to be publicly reachable.

+This command also downloads the latest SRS points (~8 GB) if they don't exist and can take upto 10 minutes to complete for the first time based on your network speed.

 ### Run EigenDA
 Execute the following command to start the docker containers: